 In this video, I want to go through a great safe exercise for the rotator cuff.
-This is an excellent exercise that challenges the rotator cuff in a safe way.
+This is an excellent exercise that safely challenges the rotator cuff.

-When it comes to rotator cuff exercises, you have to be very cautious and specific in order to recover from or avoid a rotator cuff injury.
+When it comes to rotator cuff exercises, you must be very cautious and specific to recover from or avoid a rotator cuff injury.

-Rotator cuff injuries are very common, but what really is the rotator cuff and how do you injure your rotator cuff?
-The rotator cuff is actually a group of muscles and tendons that surround the shoulder joint.
+Rotator cuff injuries are very common, but what is the rotator cuff, and how do you injure your rotator cuff?
+A rotator cuff is a group of muscles and tendons surrounding the shoulder joint.
 These muscles and tendons work together to keep the head of the shoulder joint secured in the socket of the shoulder.
-If you experience a dull ache in your shoulder that gets worse when you move your arm away from your body, you may have a rotator cuff injury.
+If you experience a dull ache in your shoulder that worsens when you move your arm away from your body, you may have a rotator cuff injury.
 Other symptoms include a dull ache deep in the shoulder, disturbed sleep, difficulty brushing your hair or reaching behind you, and arm weakness.

-Rotator cuff injuries increase with age and are more likely to occur in individuals who have jobs that involve repeatedly performing overhead movements.
+Rotator cuff injuries increase with age and are more likely to occur in individuals with jobs that repeatedly perform overhead movements.
 Jobs like this include painters and carpenters.
-Rotator cuff injuries are usually treated with physical therapy exercises that improve flexibility and strength in the muscles of the rotator cuff.
-In the case of a tear in the rotator cuff, medical evaluation is necessary and surgery is sometimes necessary.
+Rotator cuff injuries are usually treated with physical therapy exercises that improve flexibility and strength in the rotator cuff muscles.
+In the case of a tear in the rotator cuff, medical evaluation and surgery are sometimes necessary.

 CLICK HERE to watch the video.

-Grab a dumbbell, starting off with a light weight until you can get the technique right.
+Grab a dumbbell, starting with a lightweight, until you can get the technique right.
 Start loading it up, getting heavier and heavier as you gain proficiency with the exercise.
 This exercise is called the Farmer’s Carry.

 Carry a dumbbell in one hand.
 Set your shoulders, bringing the shoulder blades together and tightening those muscles around your shoulder blade.
 Keep your shoulders down and away from your ears.
-Start walking in a smooth, controlled manner while still maintaining your active shoulder position to make the shoulder blades tight and active.
-With this exercise, you are activating the scapular stabilization muscles: those shoulder blade muscles that are very important in recovering from and preventing a rotator cuff injury.
+Start walking in a smooth, controlled manner while maintaining your active shoulder position to make the shoulder blades tight and active.
+With this exercise, you are activating the scapular stabilization muscles.
+Those shoulder blade muscles are crucial in recovering from and preventing a rotator cuff injury.

 Give that exercise a go!
-If you have an old rotator cuff injury, are recovering from an injury in your rotator cuff, or if you are worried about injuring your rotator cuff, the Farmer’s Carry is a good safe exercise.
+If you have an old rotator cuff injury or are recovering from an injury in your rotator cuff.
+Or, if you are worried about injuring your rotator cuff, the Farmer’s Carry is a good safe exercise.

+An interview or a video will help you overcome injury or pain.
 Make sure to swing by ExercisesForInjuries.com.
-Enter in your injury or pain into the search bar on the top right of the screen.
-There’s a good chance that I have an article, an interview, or a video that will help you overcome injury or pain.
+Enter your injury or pain into the search bar on the top right of the screen.
+There’s a good chance that I have an article.

 Rick Kaselj, MS

-For your comprehensive guide to eliminating your shoulder pain, check out Shoulder Pain Solved, here!
+For your comprehensive guide to eliminating shoulder pain, check out Shoulder Pain Solved here!